simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 rather than generated in the past and saved to the journal.

 Forecast transactions start on the first occurrence, and end on the last occurrence, of their interval within the forecast period.
-The forecast period:
+The default forecast period:

 - begins on the later of
   - the report start date if specified with -b/-p/date: